cyril-dfi/defi-friend/README.md

 # Usage
 To use the project, follow these steps:
+- Update the owners_networks_pools.csv file. 'owners_networks_pools.csv' is a csv with 3 columns:
+    1. owner (address of the LP user),
+    2. network (at the moment "mainnet" and "zksync" are supported)
+    3. pool (0x address of the pool).
-- Update the owners_networks_pools.csv file with the relevant information about owners, networks, and pools.
-This is what an example file would look like (this is a random address I found)
+  This is what an example file would look like (with a random address I found):
   ```
   owner,network,pool
   0x37Ff9172beCAf3B78284822eD55a03FAB0Bc9E27,mainnet,0xd50c68c7fbaee4f469e04cebdcfbf1113b4cdadf